 The North Shore of Oahu refers to the geographic area between West Oahu’s Ka’ena Point and East Oahu’s Kahuku Point.
 The North Shore is most well-renowned for its larger than life waves during the Winter, breathtaking coastlines, and for attracting surfers from all around the globe.
 Famous North Shore surf spots include Waimea Bay, Sunset Beach, and Banzai Pipeline (Ehukai Beach).

 In ancient times, the coastal area of Waikiki in South Oahu once encompassed a larger area, including Manoa and Palolo Valley.
 The name Waikiki, in essence, means “spouting waters,” and refers to the freshwater rivers that once flowed towards the ocean.
 During the 1450‘s, Waikiki was designated as the very first government center in all of Hawaii.
-It was first a vacation destination for Hawaiian royalty, then foreign visitors began to frequent Waikiki in the 1830’s.
-The first hotel was opened in 1901, and a global trend was created!
-It was then that Waikiki started to become one of the most sought after vacation destinations in the world.

 The Na Pali Coastline on Kauai is without a doubt one of the most beautiful places on earth.
 This coastal region isn’t just one of the best places to visit in Hawaii, but it is also super rich in Hawaiian cultural history.
 This area was home to Hawaiian Ali’i (royalty) and known for its lavishly flowing waterfalls and freshwater rivers, an abundance of Hawaiian flora and fauna, and an excess supply of natural food sources from valley to sea; taro, sweet potatoes, breadfruit, fresh fish and more.
 Since the Na Pali Coastline is only reached by foot or ocean vessel, it has remained somewhat isolated.